These general rules, regulations, policies and procedure apply to students residing in the residence halls.

 - Residents may decorate rooms to suit their taste, but may not deface or use spray paint on walls.

-- Residents wishing to accommodate overnight guests must get clearance from their Residence Coordinator prior to the guests’ arrival.
+- Residents wishing to accommodate overnight guests must get clearance from the Director of Housing prior to the guests’ arrival.
 A modest charge may be levied.

 - Residents will be held liable for the conduct of their guests and must follow the Visitation Rules and Regulations, check-in/check-out procedures, quiet hour policy, etc.